 As discussed in the previous section, maintaining logical topology's survivability during the entire reconfiguration period requires a careful design of lightpaths additions and deletions.
-But, if the current setup of lightpaths only uses up to W - 1 wavelengths in each of the physical link and upto p - 2 ports at each node, one can easily find a feasible solution using the following steps: (i) add a lightpath between each pair of adjacent nodes, (ii) delete all lightpaths in $G_1$ , and (iii) establish all lightpaths in $G_2$ based on its survivable embedding.
+But, if the current setup of lightpaths only uses up i to W - 1 wavelengths in each of the physical link and up to p-2 ports at each node, one can easily find a feasible solution using the following steps: (i) add a lightpath between each pair of adjacent nodes, (ii) delete all lightpaths in G_1 , (iii) establish all lightpaths in G_2 based on its survivable embedding, and (iv) delete all lightpaths constructed in (i).